Game of Thrones dragonmaster reveals the secrets of Daenerys' babies

-As the final season of HBO hit Game of Thrones approaches in April, there are near-daily rumors about what will happen to characters like Jon Snow, Cersei Lannister and Arya Stark.
-But human beings aren't the only ones who'll have to fight their way to the end.
+As the final season of HBO hit Game of Thrones approaches, there are near-daily rumors about what will happen to characters like Jon Snow, Cersei Lannister and Arya Stark.
+But humans aren't the only ones who'll have to fight their way to the end.

 Daenarys Targaryen's dragons -- Drogon, Rhaegal and Viserion, who's now a terrifying ice dragon -- will have a major stake in what happens, too.

-Few people know the dragons better than Sven Martin, a visual-effects supervisor in Frankfurt, Germany, who worked to create the dragons for international effects company Pixomondo.
+Few people know the dragons better than Sven Martin, a visual-effects supervisor in Frankfurt, Germany, who worked to animate the dragons for international effects company Pixomondo.

 Martin's resume includes work on Super 8, Star Trek Into Darkness and The Hunger Games, and his work on Game of Thrones has won him two Emmys.